SuzanneNL/star-trail-photography/testing.md

     - Users can learn how to take these pictures through reading the article on the homepage, and looking at other people's images and the settings they chose.
 4. **I want to search through the gallery.**
     - At the top of the gallery is a search bar.
 It can search the fields title, user and description.
+5. **I want to sort images in the gallery.**
+    - Users have the option to sort the images in the gallery by selecting one of the options in the 'sort by' menu.
+There are four options: date uploaded ascending, date uploaded descending, date taken ascending and date taken descending.
-5. **I want to be able to easily navigate the website.**
+6. **I want to be able to easily navigate the website.**
     - Navigation is easy, as already explained above.
-This is made possible with a navigation bar, buttons and links in the content.
+This is made possible with a navigation bar, buttons, the scrollspy and links in the content.
 Also, users are redirected to logical pages after actions such as logging in and out.
-6. **I want to be able to contact the creator of the website.**
+7. **I want to be able to contact the creator of the website.**
     - Users can click on the icons at the bottom of the page to be referred to the creators' personal pages.

 ### As a guest user...